 This site story may be told through landscaping and plantings native to the area around Central SSP, a powerful interpretive feature that can be implemented in the public domain.
-A Dune Garden has been proposed for the Third Square area in the Western Gateway.
+A Dune Garden is proposed as part of the Central Square area as 'a rolling landform terrain referencing the gentle mounding of a sand dune environment interpreting the character of the dune system that was a landmark of Country in a large-scale and meaningful way.'168

 Plantings within and around this Dune Garden should be from Gadigal Country, extending the original sights, sounds and smells of Country into the station areas.
 Planting patterns, where trees and understorey plants were clumped rather than planted in lines, are preferred to enhance the naturalistic feel and to echo original Country.

-Left: Mount Annan Native Botanical Gardens, right: Yerrabingin Native Rooftop Garden
+Left: Mount Annan Native Botanical Gardens, right: Yerrabingin Native Rooftop Garden Redfern

 Impression of Dune Garden.
-Source: Central Precinct Place Strategy, Public Domain Strategy and Urban Design Framework Report.
+Source: Public Domain Strategy Update, 2023